xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-deploying-mern-to-aws.md

 A EC2 instance is automatically created by ECS and associated with the VPC.
 Write the VPC ID down.
 You are going to need to use it a lot later when creating EFS, Security group, and load balancer.

-Note, for all these steps, you can use Amazon's console and AWS CLI.
+As a side note, for all these steps, you can use Amazon's console and AWS CLI.
 There's an open source cli called [coldbrew](https://github.com/coldbrewcloud/coldbrew-cli) that you can download from Github which automates your Docker container deployment process.
 I couldn't figure out how the configuration file suppose to look if I wanted to fire up the app container with Mongo.
 Also, Coldbrew seem to have a lot of "magic" that when my deployed app failed to launch, I couldn't figure out how to troubleshoot.

 Once you created the ECR and repository, use the Docker CLI to build our image: